thradams/cake/manual.md

 void f(const char* /*restrict*/ s);
 ```

-The intended use of the restrict qualifier
+The intended use of the restrict qualifier  is to promote optimization,
-is to promote optimization, removing it will not
+removing it will not change the observable behavior.

-change the observable behavior.
+C++ does not have standard support for restrict

 N448